 9. Uganda

 Uganda isn’t just one of Africa’s most underrated countries; it’s also one of the best countries in the world to visit if you’re hoping to see animals and looking for adventure.
 While most tourists flock to Kenya, South Africa, or Tanzania for safaris, Uganda is a cheaper and quieter option.
-It’s also one of the only places in the world where you can go mountain gorilla trekking.
+It’s also one of the only places in the world to go mountain gorilla trekking.

 10. Estonia

-As well as being one of the most underrated countries in Northern Europe, Estonia is also one of the most unique.
+Estonia is one of the most underrated and unique countries in Northern Europe.
 It’s an intriguing blend of urbanity and wilderness, old and new, crumbling castles, and tech-savvy cities.
-Ever since it emerged from behind the Iron Curtain, tourists have started streaming in, especially to the capital, Tallinn, which is one of the most photogenic cities in Europe.
+Since it emerged from behind the Iron Curtain, tourists have started streaming in, especially to the capital, Tallinn, one of Europe’s most photogenic cities.

 11. Armenia

 Few countries are as ancient and complex as Armenia, and even fewer are as rewarding to visit.
 While travelling around can be challenging, it’s worth the effort.
-Along the way, you’ll likely be stunned by its indescribable beauty, awed by its rich history and culture, and charmed by its locals.
-Plus, if you’re looking for an adventure off-the-beaten-track, you’re heading to the right place.
+Along the way, you’ll likely be stunned by its indescribable beauty, awed by its rich history and culture, and charmed by the locals.
+Plus, if you’re looking for adventure, you’re heading to the right place.

 The capital, Yerevan, is an intriguing contradiction of old and new.
 It’s older than Rome but packed with early Soviet architecture, and its pretty parks, open-air galleries, and excellent restaurants and bars are a joy to explore.
-The countryside is dotted with dramatic gorges and snow-capped peaks, as well as spectacularly-placed medieval churches and monasteries that may just take your breath away.
+The countryside is dotted with dramatic gorges, snow-capped peaks, and spectacularly placed medieval churches and monasteries that may take your breath away.

 12. Ethiopia

-Ethiopia is one of the oldest countries in the world – and also one of the most underrated.
-For years, famine, drought, and political unrest meant that travel was on the back burner, but in 2024 Ethiopia has one of the fastest-growing economies in the world.
+Ethiopia is one of the world’s oldest countries – and also one of the most underrated.
+For years, famine, drought, and political unrest meant travel was on the back burner, but in 2024, Ethiopia had one of the fastest-growing economies in the world.
 Teeming with ancient treasures, UNESCO World Heritage Sites, and breathtaking landscapes, it’s no wonder that travellers are beginning to flock in.

-As the only African country to withstand colonisation, Ethiopia has a wonderfully strong sense of identity, and locals are keen to share their captivating culture (and delicious food!) with tourists.
+As the only African country to withstand colonisation, Ethiopia has a strong sense of identity, and locals are keen to share their captivating culture (and delicious food) with tourists.
 The rock-carved churches at Tigray are unmissable, as are the Lalibela temples, while the stunning Simien and Bale Mountains are ideal for hiking.
-Catching a local Ethio-jazz show is a must too!
+Catching a local Ethio-jazz show is a must, too!

 13. Uruguay

 Tucked between Brazil and Argentina, it’s easy to understand why Uruguay is often overlooked.
-But, while it might be one of South America’s smallest countries, it’s also one of the safest – and one of the most welcoming, laidback, and culturally sophisticated too.
-Inland, you’ll mostly find rolling hills and lush grasslands, but along the coast, you’ll discover a treasure trove of hidden gems well worth visiting.
+But, while it might be one of South America’s smallest countries, it’s also one of the safest – and one of the most welcoming, laidback, and culturally sophisticated.
+Inland, you’ll mostly find rolling hills and lush grasslands, but along the coast, you’ll discover a treasure trove of hidden gems.

 Final thoughts…

-Sometimes it can seem that the world hasn’t only been explored, but overwhelmed by throngs of tourists.
-But this isn’t true.
+Sometimes it can seem the world hasn’t only been explored, but also overwhelmed by throngs of tourists.
+However, this isn’t true.
 Exploring ancient Italian cities and idyllic Greek islands in the height of summer is one thing, but visiting the lesser-known corners of the world is quite another.

-Not only will visiting these places open your mind to the true beauty and diversity of the world, but you’ll get to enjoy a travel experience that’s completely different from anything else you’ve experienced.
-Plus, another perk of visiting these underappreciated countries is that they tend to be reasonably priced and relatively uncrowded.
+Not only will visiting these places open your mind to the true beauty and diversity of the world, but you’ll also get to enjoy a completely new travel experience.
+Plus, these underappreciated countries tend to be reasonably priced and relatively uncrowded.

-So, if you’re looking to go somewhere different next time you travel, we hope you’ve been inspired by the destinations in this article.
+So, if you’re looking to go somewhere different, we hope you’ve been inspired by the destinations in this article.
 After all, how many people do you know who’ve been to Bhutan, Uganda, Armenia, Uzbekistan, or Uruguay?

-For tips on where to travel if you’d prefer to stay closer to home, check out our article: 13 hidden gems to explore across the UK.
-And you can browse travel deals on our website below.
+Alternatively, for tips on where to travel if you’d prefer to stay closer to home, check out our article: 13 hidden gems to explore across the UK.
+You can also browse travel deals on our website below.

 Have you been to any of these countries?
 Or will you be adding them to your travel wish list?
 We’d love to hear from you in the comments below.